Professor Sam Wass

 Developmental Psychology

-Sam's research examines how stress and emotional arousal influence concentration and learning capacities during early childhood.
-At UEL, he is the leader of the BabyDevLab and the Developmental Group.
+My research examines how stress and emotional arousal influence concentration and learning capacities during early childhood.
+At UEL, I am Director of the Institute for the Science of Early Years and Youth (ISEY).

 OVERVIEW